Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Our Method

 \subsection{Proposed SDMGrad Algorithm}

 The natural idea to solve the problem in~\cref{w_lambdano} is to use a simple SGD-type method.
-However, since the objective in~\cref{w_lambdano} is merely convex w.r.t.~$w$, it can only guarantee the convergence of at least one iterate (not necessarily the last one) to the solution $w^*_\lambda$.
-To ensure the more practical last-iterate convergence, we add a quadratic regularization term in \cref{w_lambdano}, and optimize its smoothed version as

-Note that $w_{\rho, \lambda}^*$ approximates the original solution $ w_\lambda^*$ up to a small level of $\rho$.
 The detailed steps are provided in \cref{algorithm1}.
-At each iteration $t$, we run $S$ steps of projected SGD with warm-start initialization and with the stochastic gradient that is unbiased by noting that
+At each iteration $t$, we run $S$ steps of projected SGD with warm-start initialization and with a double-sampling-based stochastic gradient estimator, which is unbiased by noting that